 Hurricane Earl brought only overcast skies and muggy conditions to the New York area but it lashed the Eastern end of Long Island on Sept.
 3, 2010.
 Then, as a downgraded tropical storm, it made a direct hit on Cape Cod.

-During the evening of August 27, 2011 wind and rain from Hurricane Irene began lashing the area as it slowly made its way north from the North Carolina and Virginia coasts.
+During the evening of Aug.
+27, 2011 wind and rain from Hurricane Irene began lashing the area as it slowly made its way north from the North Carolina and Virginia coasts.
 By midnight 2.88" of rain had fallen and 3.99" fell the morning of the 28th.
-As a precaution NYC's transportation system was shut down at noon and 350,000 residents were evacuated from low-lying areas.
+As a precaution New York's transportation system was shut down at noon and 350,000 residents were evacuated from low-lying areas.

-Irene dumped a total of 6.87" of rain, one of the greatest 24-hour rain totals in NYC history.
+Irene dumped a total of 6.87" of rain, one of the greatest 24-hour rain totals measured in Central Park.
 This tropical deluge brought August's total rainfall to 18.95" - the most to fall in any month.
 In addition to the flooding rains, winds gusted between 50-70 mph (a gust of 62-mph was recorded at Central Park), downing more than 2,000 trees on City streets and in parks.

 One year after a pre-Halloween snowstorm crippled the area, superstorm Sandy struck on Oct.
 29, 2012 between noon and midnight.
 It lived up to its advance hype - and then some.
 Although heavy rain wasn't an issue (less than an inch fell), 60-80 mph wind gusts and a record storm surge wreaked havoc on New York's transportation system and power grid.
 The storm surge struck not only at high tide (8:30 PM) but during a full moon, creating flooding in Manhattan never experienced before.